KartikeyanRamachandran/Selenium_Advanced_LambdaTest/README.md

 Before you can start performing Java automation testing with Selenium, you would need to:

 - Install the latest **Java development environment** i.e. **JDK 1.8** or higher.
-We recommend using the latest version.
+We recommended to use the latest version.

 - Download the latest **Selenium Client** and its **WebDriver bindings** from the official website.
-Latest versions of Selenium Client and WebDriver are ideal for running your automation script on LambdaTest Selenium cloud grid.
+The latest versions of Selenium Client and WebDriver are ideal for running your automation script on LambdaTest Selenium cloud grid.

 - Install **Maven** which supports **TestNG** framework out of the box. **Maven** can be downloaded and installed following the steps from [the official website](https://maven.apache.org/).
 Maven can also be installed easily.